japple-jnode/gemini/README.md

 - `options`: An optional object for setting various client options:
   - `apiBase`: The base URL of the Gemini API.
 Default is `generativelanguage.googleapis.com`.
   - `apiThrowError`: Whether to throw errors when the API status code is not 2xx.
 Default is `true`.
+  - `fileUnsupportError`: Whether to throw errors when the file type is not supported.
+Default is `true`.
   - `fileActiveCheckDelay`: Delay in milliseconds between file status checks.
 Default is `1500`.
   - `fileMaxActiveCheck`: Maximum number of file status checks.
 Default is `15`.